scipy-lectures/scientific-python-lectures/intro/language/control_flow.rst

     are
     you?

-Few languages (in particular, languages for scienfic computing) allow to loop over anything but integers/indices.
+Few languages (in particular, languages for scientific computing) allow to loop over anything but integers/indices.
 With Python it is possible to loop exactly over the objects of interest without bothering with indices you often don't care about.